Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer

-We assume that nodes not contributing to clustering are ``noise" nodes, whose allocation probabilities are the same across clusters.
-Others are informative nodes, whose allocation probabilities are cluster-specific.
-We denote the set of informative nodes $J^d$, and ``noise" nodes $J^n$.
-If the tree given is the taxonomic tree, the method can show at which level the bacterial composition begins to differentiate between different clusters.
+{ In the MFMDTM model, ``noise" nodes' allocation probabilities are the same across clusters.
+In contrast, informative nodes have cluster-specific allocation probabilities.
+We denote the set of informative parent nodes $J^e$, and the set of ``noise" parent nodes $J^n$, with $J = J^e \cup J^n$.} The MFMDTM method can therefore highlight the level within the tree structure where the sample composition begins to differentiate between clusters.
+This could be potentially advantageous when groups of microorganisms close together in the tree, which are typically functionally related, are up- or down-regulated in a coordinated manner.